Modern Slavery Statement 2018

 We recognise that we have a responsibility to take a robust approach to slavery and human trafficking.
 We are absolutely committed to preventing slavery and human trafficking in our corporate activities, and to ensuring that our infrastructure is free from slavery and human trafficking.

-We have conducted a survey of our significant construction related suppliers to ensure there is no known modern slavery or human trafficking in the supply chain.
-There was a 100% response rate from the 29 suppliers asked.
-Of those 29 suppliers, 10 are required to prepare their own transparency in supply chains statement.
+We asked our significant construction related suppliers to review their survey responses provided to us in 2017 in order to continue to ensure there is no known modern slavery or human trafficking in the supply chain.
+Newly appointed suppliers have also been asked to complete the same survey.
+There was a 100% response rate from the 27 suppliers asked.
+Of those 27 suppliers who responded, 7 are required to prepare their own transparency in supply chains statement.

 No supplier had any reason to suspect there is slavery or trafficking in their supply chain.
+All suppliers have been asked to proactively notify us in the event that this situation changes.
 Many suppliers have specific anti-slavery and anti-trafficking policies in place.
-23 of our suppliers are members of a construction industry federation.
+22 of our suppliers are members of a construction industry federation.
 All suppliers confirmed they pay all their UK staff at least the national minimum wage and all suppliers with overseas branches confirmed they comply with the minimum wage legislation in the countries in which they operate.
-26 of the suppliers ensure they check the identity of employees of sub-contractors from high risk countries including Slovakia, Romania, Poland, Lithuania and Hungary.
+24 of the suppliers ensure they check the identity of employees of sub-contractors from high risk countries including Slovakia, Romania, Poland, Lithuania and Hungary.
+The remaining 3 suppliers do not use sub-contractors from outside the UK.

 Most of our suppliers are well known to us.
 We have no reason to suspect that our suppliers might have slavery or human trafficking in their own organisations or their supply chains.